fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

     $ sudo cat /var/log/syslog | grep North_Readings_to_PI

-Sample message:

-    user.info, 6,1,Mar 15 08:29:57,localhost,Fledge, North_Readings_to_PI[15506]: INFO: SendingProcess is starting

-Another sample message:

-    North_Readings_to_PI[20884]: WARNING: Error in retrieving the PIWebAPI version, The PI Web API server is not reachable, verify the network reachability

 Information Messages
 --------------------

 If the minimum logging level is set to Information, the OMF North plugin will write messages that list the OMF Types, Containers and Links it creates.
-This can be aid in understanding the artifacts created in the PI AF Server and the PI Data Archive and can help with troubleshooting.
+These messages can aid in understanding the artifacts created in the PI AF Server and the PI Data Archive and can help with troubleshooting.
 For example, if the *Default Asset Framework Location* is left at its default of */fledge/data_piwebapi/default* and the target AF Database is new, the following informational messages will be written to the log: